 The new generation of tire pressure monitoring systems (TPMS) in cars includes two MEMS sensors: a pressure sensor and an inertial sensor.
 The great advantage of this is that it ensures a longer lifetime of the system itself and provides additional information beyond conventional tire pressure measurements.
 This increases safety and optimizes fuel economy, longer tire life expectancy and greater comfort.

 X-ray sensors need large pixels.
 In contrast to the small pixels used in consumer products such as mobile phones and digital cameras, larger pixels have specific challenges regarding charge collection.
 Speed issues and image lag being more likely for large pixel.
 Our reference designs help you meet these challenges.

 More than 20% of mobile phones manufactured worldwide feature an ambient light sensor made by X-FAB.

 - APD/SPAD (CMOS)

-Our SPADs feature a high photon detection probability over a wide wavelength range and a leading low dark count rate of less than 1 Hz/µm2.
-The dead time is shorter than 15 ns, resulting in a high bandwidth.
+Our SPADs feature a high photon detection probability over a wide wavelength range and an excellent low dark count rate.
+A short dead time lower than 3 ns results in a high bandwidth.

 - Gas & flow sensors (MEMS)